external-secrets/external-secrets/docs/provider/bitwarden-secrets-manager.md

 - if name is a UUID get the secret
 - if name is NOT a UUID Property is mandatory that defines the projectID to look for
-- if name + projectId + organizationId matches, we return that secret
+- if name + projectID + organizationID matches, we return that secret
-- if more than one name exists for the same projectId within the same organization we error
+- if more than one name exists for the same projectID within the same organization we error

 ```yaml
 apiVersion: external-secrets.io/v1beta1